Skip to main content

 If the user has Two Factor Authentication (2FA) Enabled, only certain 2FA methods work with FTP.
 When using 2FA with FTP, you must disable any parallelism in your FTP app, because 2FA is only valid for one connection at a time.

-When a user is having problems logging in using FTP(S), a straightforward test is for the user to log in using the Files.com web interface.
-If the same user can't log into the web interface, this eliminates FTP(S) as the cause.
+When a user has problems logging in using FTP(S), a straightforward test is to have the user log in through the Files.com web interface.
+If the same user can't log into the web interface, that eliminates FTP(S) as the cause.

 Validate User Account Settings